guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 .. note::

-    If you previously used JSON for syntax definitions you are still able to do this because AAAPackageDev is backwards compatible.
+    If you previously used JSON for syntax definitions you are still able to do this because PackageDev is backwards compatible.

-    If you want to consider switching to YAML (either from JSON or directly from Plist), it provides a command named ``AAAPackageDev: Convert to YAML and Rearrange Syntax Definition`` which will automatically format the resulting YAML in a pleasurable way.
+    If you want to consider switching to YAML (either from JSON or directly from Plist), it provides a command named ``PackageDev: Convert to YAML and Rearrange Syntax Definition`` which will automatically format the resulting YAML in a pleasurable way.